benzene structure header image

 hydrogenation of benzene energy profile diagram

 In a benzene molecule each of the carbon atoms has one electron in a 2p-orbital.
 Within the ring all C-C and C-H bonds are formed by the sigma overlap of sp2 hybrid orbitals (hybrid orbitals are not covered/required in the A-level specification), but essentially this results in the formation of a flat ring of carbon and hydrogen atoms.
-The 2p-orbitals on each of the carbon atoms have lobes that stick out above and below this flat ring of carbon and hydrogen.
+The 2p-orbitals on each of the carbon atoms have lobes of electron density that stick out above and below this flat ring of carbon and hydrogen atoms; as shown in the image below.
 Now in a normal carbon double bond (C=C) you would expect the p-orbitals on two carbon atoms to overlap and form a pi bond.
 However in benzene something unusual happens, the lobes on the p-orbitals merge with all the adjacent lobes on other p-orbitals of adjacent carbon atoms.
 This results in the formation of new molecular orbitals above and below the plane of the flat carbon atoms, essentially we have areas of high electron density above and below the flat ring of carbon atoms.
 This is outlined below:

 structure of benzene